-Unfortunately, Dodge ended production of the V8 all-wheel drive muscle car in 2014.
-While Dodge has expanded its all-wheel drive lineup to the Dodge Charger GT (which was changed to the SXT AWD in 2019) and Dodge Challenger SXT and GT, both of those vehicles are powered by the 300 to 305 horsepower version of the award-winning 3.6-liter PENTASTAR V6 engine.
-Automotive journalist as well as the car enthusiast world have called it anything but a muscle car due to its lack of a proper V8 engine.
-Even though Dodge’s marketing team has boasted the brand as the only brand offering “all-wheel drive muscle cars”.
+Unfortunately, Dodge ended the production of the V8 all-wheel-drive muscle car in 2014.
+While Dodge has expanded its all-wheel-drive lineup to the Dodge Charger GT (which was changed to the SXT AWD in 2019) and Dodge Challenger SXT and GT, both of those vehicles are powered by the 300 to 305 horsepower version of the award-winning 3.6-liter PENTASTAR V6 engine.
+Automotive journalists, as well as the car enthusiast world, have called it anything but a muscle car due to its lack of a proper V8 engine.
+Even though Dodge’s marketing team has boasted the brand as the only brand offering “all-wheel-drive muscle cars”.

 The reason Dodge killed off the Charger R/T AWD model after the 2014 model year, is because of poor sales or so they say.
-They said that only 10% of the all-wheel drive cars produced were HEMI V8 powered models.
-However, I would challenge them on that since half of the Charger models sold in Michigan are V8 all-wheel drive models from prior to the 2015 model year.
-I have seen a ton of the vehicles around the roads of Southeastern Michigan.
+They said that only 10% of the all-wheel-drive cars produced were HEMI V8 powered models.
+However, I would challenge them on that since half of the Charger models sold in Michigan are V8 all-wheel-drive models from prior to the 2015 model year.
+I have seen a ton of vehicles around the roads of Southeastern Michigan.

 What makes the car a great package is customization.
-Since virtually everything is shared with the rear-wheel drive version, the aftermarket for the car is endless.
-There are some exceptions however.
-The choice of aftermarket wheels for the all-wheel drive cars are limited, since the offset is different thanks to different hubs because of the all-wheel drive system.
+Since virtually everything is shared with the rear-wheel-drive version, the aftermarket for the car is endless.
+There are some exceptions, however.
+The choice of aftermarket wheels for the all-wheel-drive cars are limited since the offset is different thanks to different hubs because of the all-wheel-drive system.
 The tires from the factory are a 235/55 Michelins which are great for snow.
 But if you are looking for more grip during the summer months, I threw on a set of 255/45 Yokohama all-season tires.
-Also the passenger foot well near the transmission tunnel is slightly smaller on the all-wheel drive models due to the fact that the rear drive shift runs along the transmission tunnel.
+Also, the passenger footwell near the transmission tunnel is slightly smaller on the all-wheel-drive models due to the fact that the rear-drive shaft runs along the transmission tunnel.

 This is certainly a package that needs to be brought back to the consumer market.
-With gas prices staying around the $3.00/gallon mark in the United States and the car getting anywhere from 14mpg to 18mpg in heavy city driving to 22mpg to 28mpg on 70 to 80mph highways and hitting even 33mpg at 55mph country roads, the Charger R/T AWD does not hit your pocket any worse than an all-wheel drive Grand Cherokee V6.
-If the Durango can offer a R/T model with HEMI power and all-wheel drive, why can’t the Charger and Challenger.
+With gas prices staying around the $3.00/gallon mark in the United States and the car getting anywhere from 14mpg to 18mpg in heavy city driving to 22mpg to 28mpg on 70 to 80mph highways and hitting even 33mpg at 55mph country roads, the Charger R/T AWD does not hit your pocket any worse than an all-wheel-drive Grand Cherokee V6.
+If the Durango can offer an R/T model with HEMI power and all-wheel drive, why can’t the Charger and Challenger?

 The demand for such a car is back and if you don’t believe me look at the different online forums on the internet.
 It is a very important piece of the puzzle that is missing from the Dodge performance lineup.
 These Charger R/T AWD models are starting to have a cult following and are becoming rarer to find for sale.
 I liked my Charger R/T AWD so much, I bought a second one.
 So, Dodge if you are listening… you may want to consider this car and how it might be the best all-around muscle car in the snow-belt EVER!